Deutsch: Kraft / Español: Fuerza / Português: Força / Français: Force / Italiano: Forza /

 -

 Olympic Weightlifting (China): Olympic weightlifting is a highly technical sport that requires athletes to exert force explosively.
-It includes the snatch and clean and jerk, both of which demand precise timing and tremendous force to lift heavy barbells overhead.
+It includes the snatch and clean and jerk, both of which demand precise Timing and tremendous force to lift heavy barbells overhead.

 National Examples of Force in Fitness